- Prepping the Website to Run Multilingual

 First things first, you’ll have to make them translatable.
 To do so, go to the WPML > Settings page and scroll down to Custom Fields Translation.

-You can select one of four translation options for your custom fields:
+By default, the “Don’t translate” option is set to all the custom fields.
+You can select one of four translation options for the custom fields:

 - Don’t translate – the system will output the given custom fields “as is;”